ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 After a short period of time VC will drop you off at the slice indicated by your previous forward or backward slice setting.
 Your line of points will now be colored red, and may have wandered slightly from the sheet.
 VC has attempted to “follow” the sheet from your annotation (or anchor) line to the slice indicated in your forward slice setting.
 From here, click “segmentation tool” again, and then manipulate the line back onto the sheet.
 You’ll notice lines you have modified turn yellow, where ones you have not remain red.
 Pan through the layers a bit if you are having a hard time following the sheet, as it's easier to follow “in motion”.
 Press space to hide the line if it helps you see.

 :::tip
-You can press T at any time within the segmentation tool to return to the slice you began the segmentation on
+You can press T at any time within the segmentation tool to return to the slice you began the segmentation on.
 :::

 <figure>